 Oogie Boogie Bash, Fireworks & More

 Entertainment is a staple of Disneyland Resort and I’m so glad to see so much coming back in 2021.
 Most of these offerings are available inside the parks with regular theme park admission.

 Mickey’s Halloween Party ended its run in 2018.
 Now you can join us for Oogie Boogie Bash – A Disney Halloween Party at Disney California Adventure Park.

 All guests can enjoy access to “Halloween Screams.”
 The night show features projections and special effects.
 Fireworks will be added to the show on Friday, Saturday and Sunday nights.

-Halloween Screams begins at Disneyland park at 9:30 pm.
+Halloween Screams begins at Disneyland park at 9 or 9:30 pm.
 While many people camp and squeeze together in front of the castle, I suggest viewing from Main Street, U.S.A. where you can see both fireworks and projections (on select nights) with fewer crowds.

 Here’s my list, in preferred viewing order, of Halloween Screams projections and fireworks spots:

 - Tarzan’s Treehouse – if Fantasmic isn’t running you can find a spot above it all.
 Arrive about 15 minutes prior but the more this secret spot gets out the earlier you may have to arrive.